SEAL-IIT-KGP/TWINSSE/README.md

 - Ubuntu 18.04 LTS or 20.04 LTS 64 bit

-- ISA support needed: SSE, SSE2, SSE3, SSE4, AVX2, AVX512, AES IntrinsicsA
+- ISA support: SSE, SSE2, SSE3, SSE4, AVX2, AVX512, AES Intrinsics

 - Minimum system load; if possible, no GUI and no other CPU/disk access-intensive task running